 "This is one of the few UFO reports in which all factors investigated, geometric, psychological, and physical appear to be consistent with the assertion that an extraordinary flying object, silvery, metallic, disc-shaped, tens of meters in diameter, and evidently artificial, flew within the sight of two witnesses.
 It cannot be said that the evidence positively rules out fabrication, although there are some factors such as the accuracy of certain photometric measures of the original negatives which argue against a fabrication."
 (Source)Furthermore, analyses of the Radar-Visual cases shows numerous areas for further investigation.
 This is well illustrated by the Case 2 summary:

 "Visual mirage at Bentwaters seems to be out of the question because of the combined ground and airborne observations; the C47 pilot apparently saw the UFO below him.
 The visual objects do not seem to have been meteors; statements by the observers that meteors were numerous imply that they were able to differentiate the UFO from the meteors.The Colorado Study, rather than providing a proof that UFO reports should be discounted, shows exactly the opposite.
-This is something that can only be assertained from reading the Case Studies rather than accepting at face value the faulty concluding portion of the Report
+This is something that can only be assertained from reading the Case Studies, and drawing conclusions directly from them, as opposed to accepting, at face value, the demonstrably faulty summary portion of the Report.

 In summary, this is the most puzzling and unusual case in the radar-visual files.
 The apparently rational, intelligent behavior of the UFO suggests a mechanical device of unknown origin as the most probable explanation of this sighting.
 However, in view of the inevitable fallibility of witnesses, more conventional explanations of this report cannot be entirely ruled out."
 (Source)